ColinJhEdwards/algo-data-notes/README.md

   - web scraping nested HTML?
 Plant a Tree BOOM (sorry)
   - Write a scheduler?
 You gonna want a binary heap
   - This stuff is dense, with a lot of content, dont get overwhelmed, take your time.

+### Singly Linked Lists

+- What is a linked list?
+  - A data structure that stores whatever you want, similar to an array.
+However while an array stores a location for each item within (index) a linked list consists of nodes, and each node has a value and a pointer to another node or null.
+Think of a line of train cars where one is connected to the next.
+  - Each element, is a node, a node stores a piece of data and references the next node.
+  - If we want to access something in the linked list we start at the beginning(the head) and move up the list to the end(the tail).
+Think of a skyscraper, an elevator would be very similar to an array you can go straight to the floor you want to.
+A linked list is more like taking the stairs, you have to start at floor 1, go to floor 2, then 3, then 4, etc.
+  - What's so great about a linked list is inserting/removing items because we dont have to adjust indexes.